Aakanshi-Sharma/Food-order/README.md

 ## Overview

--It is single page food ordering website with the functionality of addition and removal of food items.
+* It is single page food ordering website with the functionality of addition and removal of food items.

 ## Demo